Edited by Brenna Harris on 21-Nov-2023

 Use common sense, stay alert, and don’t draw attention to yourself.
-Avoid wearing fancy jewelry and brand-name clothes which may draw unwanted attention; ultimately leading the criminals right to you.
+Avoid wearing fancy jewelry and brand-name clothes, which may draw unwanted attention, ultimately leading the criminals right to you.

-Although petty crime is the most common experience to all visitors, both physical and sexual violence is also at an all-time high.
+Although petty crime is the most common experience for all visitors, both physical and sexual violence is also at an all-time high.
 In fact, in recent years, it’s been well documented that Mexico has had a notably high murder rate (with most of the victims being Mexican nationals).

-My aim is not to scare anyone, but rather to inform you of the reality.
+My aim is not to scare anyone but rather to inform you of the reality.
 Although, violent crimes should be easily avoidable using common sense.

 - Don’t get involved with the wrong people